 Residential real estate loans are generally secured by 1-4 unit residential properties and are underwritten using traditional underwriting systems to assess the credit risks and financial capacity and repayment ability of the consumer.
 Decisions are primarily based on LTV ratios, debt-to-income ("DTI") ratios, liquidity and credit scores.
 LTV ratios generally do not exceed 80%, although higher levels are permitted with mortgage insurance.
 We offer fixed rate mortgage products and variable rate mortgage products with interest rates that are subject to change every year after the first, third, fifth or tenth year, depending on the product and are based on the London Interbank Offered Rate.
 Variable rate residential mortgage loans are underwritten at fully-indexed interest rates.
 We generally do not offer interest-only, payment-option facilities, Alt-A loans or any product with negative amortization.
-Residential real estate loans were \$3.9 billion as of March 31, 2017, an increase of \$68.1 million or 2% from December 31, 2016.
-The increase in this portfolio was primarily due to our decision to continue to reduce sales of our residential real estate loan originations in the secondary market for the three months ended March 31, 2017.
+Residential real estate loans were \$3.9 billion as of June 30, 2017, an increase of \$125.4 million or 3% from December 31, 2016.
 Our portfolio of residential real estate loans continues to benefit from Hawaii's strong real estate market and continued demand for new housing developments in the current low interest rate environment.

 Consumer loans consist primarily of open- and closed-end direct and indirect credit facilities for personal, automobile and household purchases as well as credit card loans.
 We seek to maintain reasonable levels of risk in consumer lending by following prudent underwriting guidelines, which include an evaluation of personal credit history, cash flow and collateral values based on existing market conditions.
-Consumer loans were \$1.5 billion as of March 31, 2017, a decrease of \$7.6 million or less than 1% from December 31, 2016.
+Consumer loans were \$1.5 billion as of June 30, 2017, an increase of \$16.7 million or 1% from December 31, 2016.
 High levels of consumer outstanding balances were reflective of a strong Hawaii economy, higher statewide personal income and lower unemployment trends.
-These factors contribute to higher levels of consumer spending.
+These factors contributed to higher levels of consumer spending.

 Lease financing consists of commercial single investor leases and leveraged leases.
 Underwriting of new lease transactions is based on our lending policy, including but not limited to an analysis of customer cash flows and secondary sources of repayment, including the value of leased equipment, the guarantors' cash flows and/or other credit enhancements.
 No new leveraged leases are being added to the portfolio and all remaining leveraged leases are running off.
-Lease financing was \$168.4 million as of March 31, 2017, a decrease of \$11.7 million or 6% from December 31, 2016, primarily due to the continued runoff of our leveraged lease portfolio.
+Lease financing was \$180.7 million as of June 30, 2017, an increase of \$0.6 million or less than 1% from December 31, 2016.